About the Awards

 The b-grants were established in 2010 to promote the quality, diversity, and depth of the region’s arts scene.
 These prizes recognize both emerging artists and established artists exploring new directions.
 In previous years, up to ten b-grants of $1,000 each have been awarded.
 Beginning in 2014, up to three b-grants will be awarded for up to $5,000 each.

-In 2013, b-grant winners were eligible for two additional honors.
-The Semmes G. Walsh and Nancy Haragan Awards.
+The b-grants are each assigned an additional honor: The Semmes G. Walsh, Nancy Haragan and Board of Governors Awards.
 Semmes G. Walsh gave more than forty years of service to Baltimore and the William G Baker, Jr. Memorial Fund who were grateful for his integrity, common sense, and a commitment to artistic excellence.
 Nancy Haragan, founding director of the Greater Baltimore Cultural Alliance, gave years of creative service to Baltimore’s arts sector.
 The Board of Governors Award recognizes the amazing contribution that the William G. Baker, Jr. Memorial Fund's Board of Governors has made to Baltimore.

 Nominations for the Baker Artist Awards opens October 1, 2014 and closes at 5:00 PM on January 15, 2015.
 The Baker Artist Awards selection process will be conducted by a private jury of national and international multidisciplinary experts.

 To nominate yourself for the 2015 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2013 (one year prior to the opening of the current nomination season).
 The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
 The Baker Artist Awards are intended for individual artists and groups of artists working as a collective.
 Artists working in any discipline or multiple disciplines are eligible to win Mary Sawyers Baker and b-grant prizes and winners of the b-grant prizes remain eligible to win the Mary Sawyers Baker prizes.
 Organizations and venues are not eligible.